 You will be able to deposit money using a credit card at the state’s sportsbooks.

 No. And you’d have trouble if you tried, considering the state has no casinos!
 You’ll be able to register fully online.
 Just have your personal information ready.
-This includes your name, email, address, phone number, ID, and preferred deposit method.
+This includes your name, email, address, phone number, SSN, and preferred deposit method.